If you’ve been a victim of crime, you’ll need to decide whether you want to tell the police.

 City of London Police

-If you’ve witnessed or been the victim of crime and the incident has taken place in the City of London Square Mile you can report it to the
+If you’ve witnessed or been the victim of crime that happened within the City of London Square Mile, you can report it to the City of London Police.

 British Transport Police